Killing of Chandra Levy: Identification of the prime suspect

-In September 2001, D.C. police and federal prosecutors were contacted by the lawyer of an informant, held in D.C.
+In September 2001, Washington, D.C. police and federal prosecutors were contacted by the lawyer of an informant, held in D.C.
 Jail, who claimed to have knowledge of Levy's killer.
-The informant, whose identity was protected for his safety, said that Ingmar Guandique, a 20-year-old illegal alien from El Salvador who was also being held in the jail, told him that Condit paid him $25,000 to kill Levy.
+The informant, whose identity was protected for his safety, said that Ingmar Guandique, a 20-year-old undocumented immigrant from El Salvador who was also being held in the jail, told him that Condit paid him $25,000 to kill Levy.

 Investigators ruled out the story about Condit, because Guandique had already admitted to assaulting two other women in the same park where Levy's remains were found.
 Guandique failed to show up for work on the day of Levy's disappearance.
 His former landlady recalled that his face appeared scratched and bruised at around that time.
 The investigators on the Levy case did not interview the other Rock Creek Park victims.
 Police chief Ramsey avoided calling Guandique a suspect and described him as a "person of interest", telling reporters not to make "too big a deal" about him.
 Assistant chief Terrance W. Gainer said that if Guandique had been considered a suspect, D.C. police would have been after him "like flies on honey".

 Guandique denied attacking Levy.
 On November 28, the FBI had the informant take a polygraph test, which he failed.
 A polygraph test on Guandique, administered on February 4, 2002, returned inconclusive results that were officially ruled "not deceptive".
 Because neither the informant nor Guandique was fluent in English, D.C. chief detective Jack Barrett said that he would have preferred polygraph tests to have been administered by bilingual examiners, who were unavailable at the time.
 When Judge Noel Anketell Kramer was asked about Guandique's potential connection to the Levy homicide, she responded, "This is such a satellite issue.
 To me it doesn't have anything to do with this case."
 Kramer sentenced Guandique to 10 years in prison for his attacks on two other women at Rock Creek Park.
 Guandique was sent to the U.S. Penitentiary, Big Sandy near Inez, Kentucky, and was later transferred to the U.S. Penitentiary at Victorville, California.